EugeneEl/eugeneel.atricles/_posts/2017-04-17-UI-tips-and-hacks.md

 for builing forms but none of them became a silver-bullet in practice.

 Before `UIStackView` we had only one way to build forms - using `UITableView`.
 The most difficult part is to handle all cases in UITableViewDataSource methods.
-And if you missed some case you will defenitely result in wrong behaviour.
+And if you missed some case you would defenitely result in wrong behaviour.
 Things become even more complicated when we also have something like expand/collapse logic.

 Luckily `UIStackView` provides amazing ability to create forms.
 You just need place and arrange